Here to Help Learning Speakers

 Finding Pieces to the Puzzle: How to develop an educational plan for your student with dyslexia, dysgraphia, ADHD, and other special needs.

-Beth Mora brings her background as a case manager, and certified rehabilitation registered nurse (C.R.R.N.) to this session.
-She is a student of her patients and has learned a great deal from the families she has served.
+Beth Mora brings her background as a case manager and certified rehabilitation registered nurse (C.R.R.N.) to this session.
+She is a student of her patients and has learned much from the families she has served.
 In this workshop, Beth will introduce the S.O.A.P. method to help you develop an educational plan for your child with special needs and help you locate that missing puzzle piece.
 Plan to leave this workshop feeling strengthened and empowered to continue your special needs journey.

 “I went to Beth Mora’s Smart Cookie workshop that really hit home and left me in tears (in a good way… like an “ah ha!” moment).” -Libby P.